ppy/osu-wiki/news/2024/2024-03-19-bespoke-music-in-osu.md

 >
 > We only ask for relatively frequent drafts, in intervals of 30 seconds to 1 minute, so we can check if we first like the general vibe, as one would expect, and if we can map it accordingly to the planned difficulty, of course.

 The other tournament hosts interviewed here said basically the same thing, which means there's only one thing to do.
+(To ask some artists.)

 [![](/wiki/shared/news/2024-03-19-bespoke-music-in-osu/takehirotei.png)](https://osu.ppy.sh/users/11793794)